-The revision of both the REACH Regulation and the Textile Labelling Regulation could be considered strong drivers for the envisage Delegated Act on a mandatory DPP in textiles.
+The revision of both the REACH Regulation and the Textile Labelling Regulation could be considered strong drivers for the planned mandatory DPP in textiles under the ESPR.
 Unifying access to the product information required under both regulations via a DPP would be a logical next step for providing the product information transparency needed for consumers and CEOPs in an emerging circular economy.